ProgrammazioneDiSistema2024-IA-ZZ/Group-37/README.md

 ## Project Overview

 This project aims to develop a Rust application for PCs that allows users to perform backups even when the screen is not operable.
-The application facilitates backups to an external drive (e.g., USB flash drive) using specific mouse commands.
-It is designed to run in the background with minimal CPU usage and is installed during the PC's bootstrap process.
+The application facilitates backups to an external drive (i.e., USB flash drive) using specific mouse commands.
+It is designed to run in the background with minimal CPU usage.

 ## Application Structure